Right now, companion robots split into very different use cases:

 - Announced AI assistants that still depend on launch execution

-This guide focuses on what is actually available, what is still launch-stage,
+This guide focuses on what is actually available, what is still launch-stage, and what to verify before you spend money.

 1) “Companion robot” is a broad label